 Among other details that a seller may share with the buyer would be warranties and indemnities.
 Warranties include factual information about the company and indemnities are promises made by the seller to reimburse the seller if certain things cause a loss to the buyer.
 These both offer the buyer a certain degree of protection, but could make the seller vulnerable to claims from the buyer post-sale.
 Once again, a business broker can advise the seller on whether warranties or indemnities are necessary, and what needs to be included or disclosed to the buyer, helping the seller to avoid potential liability.

 While it is certainly possible to sell a business publically, it comes with certain risks.
 Besides the aforementioned reasons, it could heavily interfere with day to day operations, which in turn, could also affect a business and its value.
 It’s also important to recognize that selling a business is often a slow process, so keeping the sale public knowledge for an extended period of time can not only affect value, but also income.
 Hiring a business broker to help sell your business helps to appease all of these issues.

 A broker has procedures in place for how and when to disclose information about a business for sale in the process of finding buyers.
 They act as a barrier between the business owner who is selling and potential buyers.
 This makes it much easier to continue to run your business while they do the work of selling it, and to avoid extra stress or fear of making a costly error.
 Business brokers are also experts at finding value in businesses of all industries and sizes, so they could potentially help you sell your business for more than you thought it was worth, helping their service pay for itself.

-If you have been thinking about selling a company you own, consider the importance of doing it confidentially.
+If you have been thinking about selling a company you own in Southwest Florida, consider the importance of doing it confidentially.
 If you have questions about the sale process, CIBB is here to help you figure out if selling is right for you.
 Contact us and begin with a free, no-obligation business valuation estimate to see where you stand.